 Here’s what some major operators provide:

-- JetBlue: A220 aircraft use the Thales AVANT IFE system with 10.1-inch HD screens, live TV, on-demand content, and personal device pairing to use your phone as a remote or game controller.
-Some aircraft also support Bluetooth audio pairing for wireless headphones. jetblue.com | inflight-online.com
+- JetBlue: JetBlue’s A220s use the Thales AVANT IFE system with 10.1-inch HD screens, live TV, on-demand content, and personal device pairing that lets your phone act as a remote or game controller.
+Some aircraft also support Bluetooth audio for wireless headphones. jetblue.com | inflight-online.com

 - Delta Air Lines: Many A220 flights feature Delta Studio®, offering hundreds of free movies, TV shows, music, and podcasts on seatback screens, along with USB power at the seat.
 Availability can vary by route and aircraft. delta.com